larshg/pcl/doc/tutorials/content/pcl_vcpkg_windows.rst

 This will download vcpkg.exe.

-PCLs dependencies
+PCL's dependencies
 ==================

-PCLs required dependencies available on VCPKG are:
+PCL's required dependencies available on VCPKG are:

 * Boost
 * FLANN
 * Eigen3

-PCLs optionel dependencies available on VCPKG are:
+PCL's optional dependencies available on VCPKG are:

 * VTK - for visualization module

   * Feature OpenGL - required
-  * Feature Qt - optionel for QVTK, used in apps
+  * Feature Qt - optional for QVTK, used in apps

 * GLEW - for simulation module
 * Qhull - for convex/concave in surface module
 * Qt - for apps that use Qt for GUI
 * Google Test - for unit tests
-* Google Benchmark - for benchmars
+* Google Benchmark - for benchmarks
 * OpenNI2
 * Realsense2
 * PNG - for a single openni app
 * Pcap - for Velodyne HDL driver

-PCLs optionel dependencies not on VCPKG
+PCL's optional dependencies not on VCPKG

 * CUDA - only a port that verify its installed (version 10.1).
 * GLUT